 Paul C. Kang, M.D.

 Dr. Paul C. Kang is a respected authority in the field of ophthalmology.
 He has been chosen as Top Doctor by Washingtonian Magazine, SuperDoctors by the Washington Post, and as one of America’s Top Ophthalmologists.
 Dr. Kang has served as the President of the Washington DC Metropolitan Ophthalmological Society.
-He and Dr Clinch, are the team ophthalmologists for the Washington Capitals, Washington Wizards, and Washington Mystics.
+He and Dr Clinch are the ophthalmologists for multiple Washington DC sports teams.
 Dr. Kang was awarded the State Affairs Star Award and was selected to the prestigious Leadership Development Program by the American Academy of Ophthalmology.
 He is also the founder and president of the Vanguard Ophthalmology Society.

 Dr Kang has authored numerous articles and presentations on corneal transplantation and refractive surgery which have been published in scientific journals.
 Dr. Kang serves as a scientific reviewer for the Journal of Cataract and Refractive Surgery, his clinical research has been recognized by the American Society of Cataract and Refractive Surgery.
 He has extensive experience in LASIK, PRK, Intacs®, refractive lens implantation, cataract surgery, anterior segment reconstruction, and corneal transplantation.